evgenlipin/automatic_anki_dictionary/README.md

 ## How to Run 🚀

 1. Clone the repository using the command `git clone [repository URL]`.
-2. Create a virtual environment (optional but recommended for isolation) `python3 -m venv venv` and `source venv/bin/activate`.
+2. Create a virtual environment in repository folder(optional but recommended for isolation) `python3 -m venv venv` and `source venv/bin/activate`.
 3. Install the required libraries by running the command `pip install -r requirements.txt`.
 4. Add the words you want to include in the set of flashcards to the words.txt file, one word per line.
 5. Run the program using the command `python main.py`.